arminfro/dd-back-up/README.md

 # `dd_backup`

-A command-line tool written in Rust that performs block device backups using the `dd` command.
+A command-line tool that performs block device backups using the `dd` command.
-It allows you to back up specific devices to a designated filesystem or partition.
+It allows you to back up specific devices to a designated filesystem.

 ## Features